-Table 8: Additional Prioritized Strategies Outside ABSI Scope For Referral To Other Entities
+Table 8: Additional Prioritized Strategies Outside ABSI Scope for Referral to Other Entities

 STRATEGIES (4) ACTIONS (0)

-1) Work with State legislators and state Action 1-A) Identify source of shell, or other

-agencies to develop funding strategies, and restoration material.

-incentives for involving local oystermen,

-seafood dealers, restaurants, aquaculture

-operations, and private citizens in oyster reef

-restoration efforts that will increase the

-viability of oyster resources.

 1) Provide training and seek financial support

-for new workforce entrants (particularly
+for new workforce entrants (particularly young

-young entrants) interested in being employed
+entrants) interested in being employed in

-in existing industries as well as developing
+existing industries as well as developing

 industries in new fisheries, aquaculture, and

 restoration science.

 2) Develop surveys or other tools that can be

 used to measure and track changes in

 stakeholder and public understanding of the

 issues important to the health and restoration

 of the Bay.

 3) Support existing entities in building Gulf-

 wide mechanisms for communities interested

 in the restoration and revitalization of oyster

-fisheries to exchange best practices and
+fisheries to exchange best practices and lessons

-lessons learned.
+learned.

-4) Engage the public (students, residents and
+4) Engage the public (students, residents, and

 tourists) in learning about the history and the

 ecological and economic importance of the

 Apalachicola Bay region, including the natural

 resources, and lumber, cotton shipping, and

 fishing industries.